mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Whenever this minion takes damage, turn a space occupied by an enemy into **Shadow Creep**.

 name:     Phantasm
-text:     Whenever your opponent summons a minion, give a minion in your hand +1 Attack.
+text:     Whenever your opponent summons a minion, give a minion in your hand +1⚔️.

 name:     Shadowstalk
 text:     Summon a Wraithling behind each enemy.

 name:     Soulshatter Pact
-text:     Give all friendly minions +2 Attack this turn.
+text:     Give all friendly minions +2⚔️ this turn.

 name:     Spectral Blade
-text:     Your General gains +2 Attack.
-Whenever your General destroys an enemy, restore 2 Health to your General.
+text:     Your General gains +2⚔️.
+Whenever your General destroys an enemy, restore 2❤️ to your General.

 name:     The Releaser
 text:     When this artifact breaks, summon a random friendly non-token minion destroyed this game nearby.